Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 Diagnosis

-• History and Physical Examination: Evaluation includes a detailed medical history focusing on urinary symptoms, medication use, and the physical examination, including digital rectal examination (DRE) to assess prostate size and consistency.
+• History and Physical Examination: The evaluation includes a detailed medical history focusing on urinary symptoms, medication use, and a physical examination, including a digital rectal examination (DRE) to assess prostate size and consistency.

 • Prostate-Specific Antigen (PSA) Test: Elevated PSA levels can indicate BPH, prostatitis, or prostate cancer.

-• Urinary Flow Rate and Postvoid Residual Volume: These tests are measure the flow of urine and the amount of urine left in the bladder after urination.
+• Urinary Flow Rate and Postvoid Residual Volume: These tests measure the rate of urine flow and the amount of urine remaining in the bladder after urination.

 • Imaging: Ultrasound and MRI can provide detailed images of the prostate and surrounding structures.